Opayman/keyboard-armory-battery-/README.md

 - **Material Used:** PETG
 - **Color:** Transparent with a gray max grid
 - **Printing Tips:** Print settings should be adjusted to ensure durability and a good fit for the new battery well and side modifications.
+- Plate is the same as original design
+- Fork is in [CorneCase-battery] folder and plate is available in original [chieftain-42] folder

 ### Final Printed Version
 - **Images:**